msolefonte/vco/docs/immortal-empires/legion-of-chaos.md

   * Ascend in service to any Chaos God, or as an Undivided champion of all.
   * Occupy, loot, raze or sack 35 different settlements.
   * **Reward**:
-    * _Worldslayer_: Campaign movement range: +20% after winning a battle (all characters), Upkeep -10% for Daemon units _Reward flavour text:_ First Kislev, then the world.
-All will bow before my dark majesty! wh2_dlc11_army_abilities_norse_roar.png
+    * _Worldslayer_: Campaign movement range: +80% after winning a battle (all armies), Upkeep -20% for Daemon units

 * **Route II - Succeeding You**
-  * There are those who seek to challenge your ascension.
-Seek them out, and bring about their ruin.
-  * Win 35 battles.
   * The so-called "Everchosen" presumptuously commands you to serve in his armies.
 The Godslayer answers to no one!
 Archaon must be taught a lesson in humility.
   * Destroy or vassalise factions:
     * Warhost of the Apocalypse